SineadMorris/ushr/README.md

 9 Connick E, Lederman MM, Kotzin BL, Spritzler J, Kuritzkes DR, St. Clair M *et al.* **Immune Reconstitution in the First Year of Potent Antiretroviral Therapy and Its Relationship to Virologic Response**. *The Journal of Infectious Diseases* 2000; **181**:358–363.

+10 Wu H, Kuritzkes DR, McClernon DR, Kessler H, Connick E, Landay A *et al.* **Characterization of viral dynamics in human immunodeficiency virus type 1-infected patients treated with combination antiretroviral therapy: relationships to host factors, cellular restoration, and virologic end points**. *J Infect Dis* 1999; **179**:799–807.

-10 Cardozo EF, Andrade A, Mellors JW, Kuritzkes DR, Perelson AS, Ribeiro RM. **Treatment with integrase inhibitor suggests a new interpretation of HIV RNA decay curves that reveals a subset of cells with slow integration**. *PLoS Pathogens* 2017; **13**:e1006478.
+11 Cardozo EF, Andrade A, Mellors JW, Kuritzkes DR, Perelson AS, Ribeiro RM. **Treatment with integrase inhibitor suggests a new interpretation of HIV RNA decay curves that reveals a subset of cells with slow integration**. *PLoS Pathogens* 2017; **13**:e1006478.